proinsias/proinsias.github.io/_posts/2017/2017-02-02-PSQL-Send-a-command-to-psql.md

   - til
 ---

-You can send a command to `psql` to be executed by using the `-c` flag
+You can send a command to `psql` to be executed by using the `-c` flag:

 ```bash
 $ psql -c "select 'Hello, World!';"